Kufre-eyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script duplicates the last line of the file iacta
+the script prints hello world